-Tax fees for 2020 include approximately \$156,000 for tax compliance, including the preparation, filing, and review of tax returns and approximately \$60,000 for tax consulting related to tax advice and tax planning.
+Tax fees for 2022 include \$14,700 for tax compliance, including the preparation, filing, and review of tax returns and no fees for tax consulting related to tax advice and tax planning.
+During the fiscal year ended December 31, 2022, the Company ceased using Crowe LLP's tax compliance and consulting services.

-No fees were billed for professional services rendered for services or products other than those listed under the captions "Audit Fees", "Audit-Related Fees", and "Tax Fees" for 2020 and 2021.
+No fees were billed for professional services rendered for services or products other than those listed under the captions "Audit Fees", "Audit-Related Fees", and "Tax Fees" for 2023 and 2022.